Retrieve page URLs

 A key advantage of GetUrl()

 is that it never results in additional database queries.
 If the necessary data for URL resolution is missing from the retrieved page object, it terminates with an exception instead.
 In its internal implementation, the method relies solely on the data prefetched by a content query call.
-To ensure all necessary data for URL resolution, use the UrlPathColumns()
+The necessary URL data is included by default through the IncludeUrlPath

 if (articlePage != null)